csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

 - Computer programming languages also change
     - Better programming language theory leads to new programming techniques
     - Improved programming language implementations
-    - New languages are created - old ones updated
+    - New languages are created, old ones updated
 - There are hundreds of programming languages, why?
     - Different tools for different jobs
         - Some languages are better suited for certain jobs
         - Python for scripting, Javascript for web pages
-    - Personnel preference and popularity
+    - Personal preference and popularity
 - This class is about "principles" of computer programming
     - Common principles behind all languages won't change, even though hardware and languages do
     - How to organize and structure data